 The Thunder Roadster

-The Thunder Roadster is a car designer to both look and go fast.
+The Thunder Roadster is a car designed to both look and go fast.
 It has a popular following because it was designed to be more accessible to younger drivers and you don't need several corporate sponsors in order to race.
 Under the shell, is a sprint car-type roll cage and a driver-friendly long wheelbase.
 A fan (and driver) favorite is the open cockpit design for superior visibility.

 Make Your Own Solutions

-Unfortunately, part suppliers for race and track cars tend to be limited.
+Unfortunately, part suppliers for race and track cars like the Thunder Roadster tend to be limited.
 Fortunately for us, Ryan has years of experience as a professional racer and is very familiar with the engineering that goes into getting the best performance possible.
 In fact, the main reason he became an engineer was to become a faster racer.
-He's looked at the additive manufacturing tools and technologies that TriMech makes available to our clients and has come up with an outline of how to custom-upgrade some of the car's components.
+He's looked at the additive manufacturing tools and technologies that TriMech makes available to our clients and has come up with an outline of how to custom-upgrade some of the Thunder Roadster's components.

 Safety will be the main priority since the parts during the project will be used on an actual car!
 Making sure the components are made out of a material that can take the stress of racing conditions and fit perfectly into the existing car will be key.

 >> Watch our introductory video below as we talk to Ryan and go over our project plan.

 Tools We Will Need

 Looking into TriMech’s software and hardware portfolio, we'll need to utilize this combination of products:

 - ARTEC 3D Scanners and GeoMagic for SOLIDWORKS will provide a digital model of the roadster for us to base our simulations on and create custom components around.

-- SOLIDWORKS Flow (CFD) to provide insight into the aerodynamics of the body and engine airflow.
+- SOLIDWORKS Flow (CFD) to provide insight into the aerodynamics of the Thunder Roadster body and engine airflow.